 Chemical tracers as novel proxies for environmental change and records of groundwater recharge and quality

 This research concerns developing the use of chemical tracers and isotopic signals proxies in dryland sediments and groundwater as novel proxies for past environmental conditions.
 The portion of sediment of particular interest is that part above the water table, known as the unsaturated zone (USZ) (or vadose zone), because it has the potential to store records of decadal-scale resolution.
 Reconstructing rainfall fluctuations and moisture availability in drylands is challenging, which makes the USZ and groundwater extremely valuable key archives.
 The main goals of this research are to: (i) characterise the chemical signature that establishes in the near-surface zone of the USZ and explore the transport of this signal down through the USZ, which yields a ‘hydrostratigaphy’, (ii) assess the extent to which hydrostratigraphies may be used as indicators of past environments, and (iii) apply the information that hydrostratigraphies contain about land-use change through the influence land-use change has over infiltration/recharge rates and the quality of the infiltrating water.

 Quaternary dryland environmental dynamics

-Geochronology is key to reconstructing these past changes, and my major research interest here is within luminescence dating.
-I am interested in investigating fundamental luminescence properties of sediments and developing the use of portable luminescence readers to aid with rapid age assessment out in the field.
+Within southern Africa, I work on reconstructing dunefield landscapes within the Namib Sand Sea and the Kalahari, and interdigitated water-lain interdune deposits in the former.
+Geochronology is key to reconstructing these past changes, and my major method in this context is luminescence dating.
+I am developing the use of portable luminescence readers to aid with rapid age assessment out in the field.